hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_system.md

 * compiler is throwaway, will be replaced by 64 bit one

 [6:49:18](#H13lh7XsB_DE9LhKHifjA7LV9IXKkK7lRor0wqU2OhI) <fix (Fran√ßois-Xavier Thoorens)>:
-yes, but in the between i need to deal with 32 Ì†ΩÌ∏â
+yes, but in the between i need to deal with 32 üòâ

 [6:49:37](#ZMbnw7p2VvLwBKm18DCzAAipYAN2FA5nOSvUvvZC0hc) <fix (Fran√ßois-Xavier Thoorens)>:
 bbtw is there some cheat sheet to match C types with red types ?